If you’re diagnosed with nontuberculous mycobacterial lung disease, your doctor will discuss the right treatment for you.

 Watch for These Signs

 Your doctor may need to switch your medicines or lower your dose if one medicine causes a serious reaction.
-If you notice sudden problems with your hearing or eyesight, or pain or numbness in your hands or feet, call her right away.
+If you notice sudden problems with your hearing or eyesight, or pain or numbness in your hands or feet, call them right away.

 Antibiotics alone may not clear up your infection or ease your symptoms.
 Some people also need surgery to take out damaged lung tissue.